LPardue/draft-pardue-http-identity-digest/draft-pardue-httpbis-identity-digest.md

 The server responds with a 206 Partial Content response using GZIP encoding, it has three different Integrity fields.
-The `Content-Digest` relates to the response message content that can be used to validate the integrity of the received part. `Repr-Digest` and `Identity-Digest` can be used later once the entire object is reconstructed.
+The `Content-Digest` relates to the response message content that can be used to validate the integrity of the received part. `Repr-Digest` and `Unencoded-Digest` can be used later once the entire object is reconstructed.
 The choice of which to use is left to the application that would consider a range of factors outside the scope of this document.